andreAmorimF/readable/README.md

 Readable
 ========

 Yet another readability library for Java.
+It uses some heuristics to extract readable content from web pages (dropping menus, adds, etc.).

 It works great for news and blog sites.

 Check out it working on: http://brreadable.herokuapp.com/